locie/modelXplore/README.rst

 .. image:: doc/reference_ishigami.png

-But what if we have a function that is really expensive, and you want to obtain that kind of surface response?
+But what if we have a function that is really expansive, and you want to obtain that kind of surface response?

 .. code-block:: python3